 Faculty may initiate an administrative withdrawal on the basis of non-attendance.
 In extreme circumstances (i.e. a disciplinary problem), the Vice President of Academic and Student Affairs may initiate an administrative withdrawal.
-The student remains responsible for the tuition owed in this instance.
+The student remains responsible for all tuition and fees owed in this instance.